tien-tran110/Batted-Ball-Data-Analysis/README.md

 ## Batted Ball Data Analysis
 **App Link:** https://tien-tran110-batted-ball-data-analysis-app-r2s8x3.streamlit.app/ <br/>
-This project objectove is to visualize and contextualize data from the given baseball statistics Excel file contains information of batted ball such as batter names, pitcher names, launch angle, exit speed, exit direction, hit spin rate, hit distance, etc.
+This project objective is to visualize and contextualize data from the given baseball statistics Excel file contains information of batted ball such as batter names, pitcher names, launch angle, exit speed, exit direction, hit spin rate, hit distance, etc.
 The data visualizations analyze the performance of top batters and compute their statistics (e.g. batting average, slugging percentage at bat, number of homeruns, singles, doubles, triples) based on play outcomes.
 Also, graphs and charts further represents the relationship